-- stirring cake mixes or tossing salads.
+- stirring ingredients or tossing salads.

 Cooking with preschoolers

-This is also a good age to introduce recipes that involve ‘building’.
+This is a good age to introduce recipes that involve ‘building’.
 This could include layering toppings on a sandwich for lunch or spooning yoghurt, cereal and fruit into a glass to make a tasty and healthy dessert.

 You could try making some of the following:

-- homemade dips like tzatziki or hommus
+- homemade dips like tzatziki or hummus

 - fruit salad with yoghurt